 Analysis and Re-testing

-This is the imperative part of the process.
-Review all information that you have collected.
+This is an imperative part of the process.
+Review all the information that you have collected.
 Identify a hypothesis, make a SINGLE change and then retest.
 I cannot stress the importance of following the scientific method when working through performance issues.
 If you change more than one thing, how do you know what actually fixed the issue?
 Or what if something doesn't work as expected, what broke?

 Summary & Shameless Plug

 I hope that this information has been helpful.
-In the past two years I've done a lot of talking at conferences, on-site presentations to development teams, and my own load testing for clients.
-In many ways it is more of an art than a science as each situation is different, each site has its own quirks and need to be handled differently.
+In the past two years, I've done a lot of talking at conferences, on-site presentations to development teams, and my own load testing for clients.
+In many ways it is more of an art than a science as each situation is different, each site has its own quirks and needs to be handled differently.
 If you are totally lost with your load testing or application needs, reach out to someone with experience.
-You will be amazed what can be accomplished with a 2-4 hour training session for those inexperienced with load testing.
+You will be amazed at what can be accomplished with a 2-4 hour training session for those inexperienced with load testing.